jeetzala/aws-ecs-task-manager/README.md

 * ECS task-definition template
 * `buildspec.yml`

-The ECS task execution role is granted:
+The ECS task execution role has the required:

 ```text
 secretsmanager:GetSecretValue
 ```

-only for the required application secret.
+permission scoped to the specific application secret.

 ---

 # 📊 CloudWatch Logging

-CloudWatch Logs is used for ECS container/application logging.
+CloudWatch Logs is used for ECS container and application logging.

-Log group:
+Log Group:

 ```text
 /aws/ecs/task-manager